hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Segments.md

 *7.* Use the drop-down to select the *Segment Query* you want to use to determine which players are put into this segment of the Achievement:

 ![](img/Segments/20.png)
 * Here we've selected the *COUNTRY_SEG_QUERY_JP*.
-This means that only players assigned the *COUNTRY_SEG/JP_COUNTRY_SEGVAL* Segment/Value pair will be subject to the alternative values for this Achievement segment.
+This means that any players assigned the *COUNTRY_SEG/JP_COUNTRY_SEGVAL* Segment/Value pair will be subject to the alternative values for this Achievement segment.

 *8.* Click *Add Segment* again and add a second segment for the Achievement:

 ![](img/Segments/21.png)
 * Here we've selected the *COUNTRY_SEG_QUERY_PL*.
-This means that only players assigned the *COUNTRY_SEG/PL_COUNTRY_SEGVAL* Segment/Value pair will be subject to the alternative values for this Achievement segment.
+This means that any players assigned the *COUNTRY_SEG/PL_COUNTRY_SEGVAL* Segment/Value pair will be subject to the alternative values for this Achievement segment.

 *9.* Click to *Save and Close* the Achievement segmentation.

 ### Ordering Segment Configuration

-Segmented values within the portal can be ordered, where the order is used to find the most appropriate value for the current player.
-Simply click and hold on the *Reorder* icon and drag-and-drop a Segment to where you want it:
+Segmented values within the portal can be ordered - simply click and hold on the *Reorder* icon and drag-and-drop a Segment to where you want it:

 ![](img/Segments/11.png)